aptise/peter_sslers/README.md

 * import existing ssl certificates
 * ease provisioning certificates onto various servers
 * browse certificate data and easily see what needs to be renewed
-* communicate with a properly configured openresty enabled `nginx` web server (see next)
+* communicate with a properly configured openresty enabled `nginx` web server (see next section)

-Peter ships with a `lua` module for the `openresty` framework on the `nginx` server which will:
+Peter ships alongside a `lua` `opm` module for the `openresty` framework on the `nginx` server which will:

 * dynamically request certificates from a primed redis cache
 * store data in shared `nginx` worker memory and
 * expose routes to flush the worker shared memory or expire select keys.

+The module is available in a separate project, https://github.com/aptise/peter_sslers-lua-resty and can be installed into your openresty/nginx server via the `opm` package installer

 The `Pyramid` based application can function as a daemon or a commandline script.